Harvard–Radcliffe Collegium Musicum

-The Harvard–Radcliffe Collegium Musicum is a mixed chorus at Harvard University, composed of roughly 50 voices from undergraduate and graduate student populations.
+The Harvard–Radcliffe Collegium Musicum (Collegium or HRCM) is a mixed chorus at Harvard University, composed of roughly 50 voices from undergraduate and graduate student populations.
 Founded in 1971 to coincide with the coeducational merger of Harvard and Radcliffe College, Collegium drew from members of the Harvard Glee Club and the Radcliffe Choral Society to form a smaller mixed group that could represent Harvard on tours.
 Although Collegium used to perform primarily early Renaissance music, its repertoire now draws from centuries of a cappella and orchestral selections.
 Together with the (tenor-bass) Harvard Glee Club and the (soprano-alto) Radcliffe Choral Society, it is a member of the Harvard Choruses.

 History

 F. John Adams served as Collegium's conductor from its founding until 1978, when Jameson Marvin became Harvard's Director of Choral Activities.
 The group rose to prominence during Marvin's thirty-two-year tenure, receiving critical acclaim through recordings, international tours, and numerous invited appearances at professional conferences.
 Andrew Clark became Collegium's third conductor in 2010 and has led the ensemble in performances of Bach's Saint Matthew Passion, Handel's Israel in Egypt, Mozart's Requiem, Haydn's The Creation, Rachmaninoff's All-Night Vigil (Vespers), and Arvo Pärt's Saint John Passion, as well as in appearances at Boston's Jordan Hall, the Metropolitan Museum of Art in New York, Salzburg Cathedral, and St. Stephen's Cathedral in Vienna.